Chapter 6 – USCIS Hearing and Judicial Review

 The officer conducting the hearing:

-Re-determines the original decision but denies the application on newly discovered grounds of ineligibility; or
+•Re-determines the original decision but denies the application on newly discovered grounds of ineligibility; In re-determining the decision, the officer may take any action necessary, including issuing a Request for Evidence (RFE) or a Notice of Intent to Deny (NOID). or

 3. English and Civics Testing at Hearing

 In hearings involving naturalization applications denied on the basis of failing to meet the educational requirements (English and civics), See INA 312.
 See 8 CFR 312.
-See Part E, English and Civics Testing and Exceptions. officers must administer any portion of the English or civics tests that the applicant previously failed.
+See Part E, English and Civics Testing and Exceptions [12 USCIS-PM E]. officers must administer any portion of the English or civics tests that the applicant previously failed.
 Officers provide only one opportunity to pass the failed portion of the tests at the hearing.

 C. Improperly Filed Hearing Request